any-docs/css/content/reference/properties/object-position/index.md

 The **`object-position`** [CSS](/en-US/docs/Web/CSS) property specifies the alignment of the selected {{ glossary("replaced elements", "replaced element")}}'s contents within the element's box.
 Areas of the box which aren't covered by the replaced element's object will show the element's background.

-You can adjust how the replaced element's object's intrinsic size (that is, its natural size) is adjusted to fit within the element's box using the {{cssxref("object-fit")}} property.
+You can adjust how the replaced element's object's intrinsic size (that is, its natural size) is adjusted to fit within the element's box using the `object-fit` property.

 {{InteractiveExample("CSS Demo: object-position")}}